mieweb/docs/content/functions/injection-immunization-management/injection-tab-with-chirp-interface.md

 If there are updates, you'll either get a list of matching patients or a list of the matched patient's injections to bring into {{% system-name %}} .

-If the {{% system-name %}} patient needs to be matched/linked to their CHIRP account, you will see a message stating *This patient has not yet been connected to a CHIRP patient account.
-Please select a potential match to connect to by clicking the CHIRP MR for the correct account*.
+If the {{% system-name %}} patient needs to be matched/linked to their CHIRP account, you will see a message stating This patient has not yet been connected to a CHIRP patient account.
+Please select a potential match to connect to by clicking the CHIRP MR for the correct account.
 At the very right end column is a rating column.
 The greater the number here in the CHIRP account, the more it matches the {{% system-name %}} patient information.
 9 rating (highest rating) means this is the same patient in the CHIRP system as this {{% system-name %}} system.
 You now need to link/connect them (connect their CHIRP account with their {{% system-name %}} account).
 If you see a lower rating or multiple patient matches, please verify and make sure you link/connect the correct account to the {{% system-name %}} patient account.

 If there are multiple matching CHIRP choices with same name, same DOB, etc we suggest you log into the CHIRP web app and look up the patient's identifier in there.
 We are displaying the CHIRP MR#, so that would make it easy to pick the right one then in {{% system-name %}} which then links the two.
 Once you select one in {{% system-name %}} – it will be linked to that patient.
 So the correct one needs to be selected.
 If you do select the wrong one, contact your MIE Implementer to have that CHIRP MR# removed and then when you go back to get updates you'll see the choices again to link to the correct one for CHIRP.